Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

         • choose System Variables, Path, click button New, add c:\jai
         • click OK on all open windows

-    - On Linux (or WSL2 in Windows): make a symbolic link like ln -s /path/to/jai/bin/jai /usr/bin/jai (for example: ln -s $HOME/jai/bin/jai /usr/bin/jai)
+    - On Linux/MacOs (or WSL2 in Windows): make a symbolic link like ln -s /path/to/jai/bin/jai /usr/bin/jai
+        (for example: ln -s $HOME/jai/bin/jai /usr/bin/jai)

         Or add this line to your /etc/profile or $HOME/.profile: export PATH="$HOME/jai/bin/:$PATH"

-        After creating the link, you can run Jai on Linux simply with: `jai`
+        After creating the link, you can run Jai on Linux/MacOs simply with: `jai`

 Test this out by moving in a terminal to another folder than the Jai root folder and typing in the command: `jai -version`.
 You should see the same output as in the previous section.